 Get referral tools: Gives you access to your affiliate links to promote Enviralizer.
-There is also a capture page you get for which you have to sign up first.
+There is also a capture page (known as a squeeze page where you collect emails) you get for which you have to sign up first.
 I don’t know if you’ll have to pay extra for this but there is a promotion for Aweber which is a tool that sends out emails to people who will sign up on your capture page.

 You do get to download a folder with 5 followup emails as well which you will paste into Aweber (if you use it) so when people go to your capture page and don’t sign up right away with Enviralizer, they’ll instead sign up to your email list and then the emails you’re provided will be sent out to persuade them to buy.